ga-wdi-lessons/git-intro/readme.md

 ### Creating your own remote repo

-* Set up push capability from local to remote
-* See diagram below
+In this section, we'll learn to push changes made **locally** to our **remote** repo, hosted on our GitHub account.

 ![Git Process Diagram](/images/git07.jpg)

-### Exercise 2: Publish to a remote repository on Github
+### Exercise 2: Publish to a remote repository on Github (11:20-11:30)

-**But First!**

-Make sure you have ssh keys set up with GitHub so you don't have to type your password:
+The first step is to make sure you have ssh keys set up with GitHub so you don't have to type your password each time you want to push code:

 ```
 ssh -T git@github.com